DimaWittmann/commute-together/README.md

-# Commute by train/ship/plate together with your friends
+# Commute together

+## Find your freinds and acquaintances who use the same transport for commuting